-There's a cemetery not far from where I live.
-Sometimes my sister and I go there.
+There's a cemetery not far from here.
+Sometimes my sister and I go there to walk among the dead, to read the names, to touch something forgotten, unknown to us.
 There's a girl buried there who died in a fire not long after she was married.
 And there's a baby with no name.

-In a tumbling life full of changes and hardships, it's strange how it seemed like we were going back to make peace.
-Back to where the dead are laid.
-It seems like a strange place to find peace.
-Some are laid in the earth in turmoil and anger.
+In a tumbling life full of changes and hardships, it's strange how it seemed we went back to make peace that day.
+Back to where the dead were laid.
+It was a strange place to look for peace.
+Some were laid in the earth in turmoil and anger.
 Some in fearful regret.
-Some in sorrow gouging a hole in the hearts left behind.
+Some in sorrow, gouging a hole in the hearts left behind.

 There are Civil War Veterans in this graveyard on the prairie.
 WWI veterans.
 WWII veterans.
 People who've lived their full life and have come to the end.
 Some who had only a few minutes.

-As I pass their graves I am struck by how long this place on the hill has been here, how much it has seen, how much time and life it carries beneath the grasses.
-Unfamiliar as their names are, something hard cracks inside me.
-I rush to hide tears, but I wish for the relief of them, the feel of them pouring down my skin.
+As I passed their graves I was struck by how long that place on the hill had been there, how much it had seen, how much time and life it carried beneath the grasses.
+Unfamiliar as their names were, something hard cracked inside me.
+I rushed to hide tears, but I wished for the relief of them, the feel of them letting go.

-I've walked graveyards and cemeteries before.
-I've stood by the grave of my grandpa.
-But it's here on a hill in the Great Plains, shadowed by cedars and lilac bushes, it's here I find the limit to what I can bear.
-It's here where all things I've seemed to have lost come back to me.
-These graves, this earth, they have seen the end.
-And they show me what beginnings look like.
-These people I don't even know, lives I've never seen, or watched as they have lived.
+I'd walked graveyards and cemeteries before.
+I'd stood by the grave of my grandpa.
+But it's there on a hill in the Great Plains, shadowed by cedars and lilacs, I find the limit to what I can bear.
+It's there where all things lost come back to me.
+Those graves, this earth, they had seen the end.
+And they showed me what beginnings looked like, those people I didn’t know, lives I'd never seen.

-I've thought this before, but never thought it wise enough to say aloud.
-But after that day at the cemetery I know this for sure . . .
+I'd thought this before and never thought it wise enough to say aloud.
+But after that day at the cemetery I knew this for sure . . .